campjacob/motherdearest.show/_posts/2021-10-10-e11-they-were-on-to-something-with-that-yoga-thing.md

 ### Time Stamps

-00:00 Introduction and my mom is worried about how much sun I might get.
+00:00 Introduction and my mom is worried about how much sun I might get
-04:58 Pulling the Page of Fire Card - Playfulness 15:36 What we enjoy about different seasons
+04:58 Pulling the Page of Fire Card - Playfulness
+15:36 What we enjoy about different seasons
 21:00 Practicing martial arts

 ### Links